MSc, London School of Economics

 BA, York University

-Trained as an economist, Phil holds an Honours BA from York University, an MSc from the London School of Economics and completed all but dissertation in doctoral studies at the University of Toronto.
-Currently residing in Toronto with his family, Phil maintains an active interest in macroeconomic policy issues, financial sector regulation, public finance, and governance and accountability challenges.
-Drawing on his experience and skills, Phil provides strategic advice to interested parties on these and other issues while pursuing his charitable interests.
+Trained as an economist, Howell holds an Honours BA from York University, an MSc from the London School of Economics and completed all but dissertation in doctoral studies at the University of Toronto.
+Currently residing in Toronto with his family, Howell maintains an active interest in macroeconomic policy issues, financial sector regulation, public finance, and governance and accountability challenges.
+Drawing on his experience and skills, Howell provides strategic advice to interested parties on these and other issues while pursuing his charitable interests.